Main Office

 If you are accused of domestic violence in Falmouth, Maine, securing an experienced criminal defense attorney is critical.
 At The Maine Criminal Defense Group, we fight to protect your rights, challenge weak evidence, and build a strategic defense to secure the best possible outcome.
 Contact us today for a confidential consultation.

-Types of domestic violence charges in Falmouth, Maine
+Types of Domestic Violence Charges in Falmouth, Maine

 Domestic Violence Assault